The Tutte embedding of the mated-CRT map converges to Liouville quantum gravity: Introduction

-\begin{remark} There are only a few ways to draw random paths in a Euclidean domain that {\em provably} converge to SLE {\em in the Euclidean sense} (as parameterized or unparameterized paths).
-Aside from direct Loewner evolution discretizations or loop soup discretizations \cite{lupu2015cle}, Theorem~\ref{thm::overviewthm} provides the first examples that work for any $\kappa$ satisfying $\{\kappa, 16/\kappa \} \cap \{2,3, 8/3,4 \} = \emptyset$.
 The construction is also computationally efficient: sampling a mated-CRT map with $n$ vertices requires $O(n)$ steps, and the embedding requires solving two sparse systems of linear equations (each with $n$ vertices; recall Footnote~\ref{footnote::computingembedding}) which can be implemented for millions of vertices with a sparse matrix package. \end{remark}

-Section~\ref{sec-embedding-conv-thm} explains the statement of Theorem~\ref{thm::overviewthm} more precisely (giving the convergence topology and a description of the limiting object) and will also present variants of Theorem~\ref{thm::overviewthm} that apply if the disk is replaced with, e.g., the sphere or the whole plane (which correspond to different kinds of Brownian excursions---indexed by finite or infinite time intervals).
-All that really matters is that the Brownian path looks like the appropriately correlated Brownian motion locally.
-In fact, our proof will mostly take place in the whole plane setting, where the Brownian path is an unconditioned two-dimensional Brownian motion with the given correlation parameter, indexed by $(-\infty, \infty)$.